 • Dehydration

-• High protein or cholesterol diet
+• High protein or high cholesterol diets

 • Feeding high calcium diets to non-laying hens